nicwest/md-website/app/static/posts/leader-key.md

 " quick fix
 nnoremap <silent> <leader>qo :copen<CR>
 nnoremap <silent> <leader>qq :cclose<CR>
-nnoremap <silent> <leader>qc :cex []<CR>
+nnoremap <silent> <leader>qc :cex []<CR> " clears quick fix
 ```

 Quick fix largely lives as my todo list.
-In combination with Ag this can be
+In combination with [Ag](https://github.com/ggreer/the_silver_searcher) this can be
 pretty powerful.
-I thinking about some exclusions however, as it can get a bit
+I'm thinking about some exclusions however, as it can get a bit
 polluted by third party libraries.